Dr. Melfi invites Tony back into therapy.

 This is the first episode that Terence Winter writes.
 He will become a major force on the series, penning some of the most memorable episodes and profoundly leaving his mark on Season Five (which I think is the greatest season of ’em all).

 - “Big girls don’t cry,” but Melfi and Dominic’s wife both do in this hour.
 So does Chris.
 The episode title obviously comes from Frankie Valli’s golden-oldie.
-(Another Valli-inspired title is “Walk Like A Man” (6.17), another episode also written by Terry Winter.)
+(Another Valli-inspired title is episode 6.17 “Walk Like A Man.”)

 - Big girls don’t cry, but the ladies on the publicity poster for Two Women do.
 Furio alludes to this film, amazed that he was able to catch it on American TV.
 “We don’t even show this in Italy.
 Nobody care,” he says.
 Tony nods politely—he knows that most Americans don’t actually care for old Italian neo-realist films either.
 (I imagine Vittorio De Sica’s brand of gritty realism must have been a major influence on David Chase.
 In 2013, Chase told NPR that De Sica’s Bicycle Thieves is one of his favorite films.)